 - B. A surplus or displaced employee will be determined well-qualified as defined in Section 4.
-With the exception of filling a vacancy through the use of an exception identified in 5 CFR 330.606, the Employer must select from the well-qualified "displaced or surplus" eligible employees within the categories below.
+With the exception of filling a vacancy through the use of an exception identified in 5 C.F.R.
+330.609, the Employer must select from the well-qualified "displaced or surplus" eligible employees within the categories below.
 For each category of employees described below, the most senior displaced or surplus employee will be selected for any vacancy.
 In the case of ties among well qualified displaced or surplus employees, within each category described below, the Employer will select the most senior employee by IRS EOD.
-The Employer will use the following selection order when filling a vacancy for IRS employees, (bargaining unit (BU) or non-bargaining unit (NBU)) or Treasury employees as described below: - exceptions identified in 5 CFR 330.606, (d)(1) through (30), except (24) see subsection 3C below; - 2.
-IRS displaced employees within the commuting area; - 3.
-IRS surplus employees within the commuting area; - 4. priority placement/priority consideration of IRS employees within the commuting area; - competitive/non-competitive movement of IRS employees within the commuting area (exception identified in 5 CFR 330.606(d)(24)); - Treasury displaced employees within the commuting area; - 7.
-Treasury surplus employees within the commuting area: - 8.
-IRS displaced employees out-side the commuting area: - 9.
-IRS surplus employees outside the commuting area; - C. Exceptions identified in 5 CFR 330.606(d)(1) through (30) referenced in subsection 3B include but are not limited to: - exchange of positions between or among Agency employees, when the actions involve no increase in grade or promotional potential, i.e. job swaps; - 2. details; - time-limited promotions of under 121 days, including all extensions; - 4. career ladder promotions or position changes resulting from reclassification actions; - 5. recall of seasonal or intermittent employees from non-pay status; - an action taken pursuant to the settlement of a formal complaint; - temporary appointments of under 121 days (including all extensions);
+The Employer will use the following selection order when filling a vacancy for IRS employees, (bargaining unit (BU) or non-bargaining unit (NBU)) or Treasury employees as described below: - 1. exceptions identified in 5 C.F.R. § 330.609; - IRS displaced employees within the commuting area; - 3.
+IRS surplus employees within the commuting area; - 4.
+Priority placement/priority consideration of IRS employees within the commuting area; - 5.
+Reassignment Preference eligibles within the commuting area. - 6.
+Competitive/non-competitive movement of IRS employees within the commuting area; - 7.
+Treasury displaced employees within the commuting area; - 8.
+Treasury surplus employees within the commuting area; - 9.
+IRS displaced employees outside the commuting area; and - 10.
+IRS surplus employees outside the commuting area; and - 11.
+Reassignment Preference eligibles outside of the commuting area. - C. Exceptions identified in 5 C.F.R. § 330.609(a) through (ee) referenced in subsection 3B include but are not limited to: - exchange of positions between or among Agency employees, when the actions involve no increase in grade or promotional potential and no actual vacancy results, i.e. job swaps; - 2. details; - 3. time-limited promotions of under 121 days, including all extensions; - 4. career ladder promotions or position changes resulting from reclassification actions; - 5. recall of seasonal or intermittent employees from non-pay status;